wp-plugins/plugin-organizer/readme.txt

 5. Page edit screen.

 == Changelog ==

+= 2.5.8 =
+Fixing grouping issues.
+Plugin names were not being escaped when building the group list for display so they werent showing up.
+On the recently active screen the plugin organizer actions were duplicated and so when adding to group the group name was duplicated.

 = 2.5.7 =
 Fixing more bad characters being added by svn or wordpress.org.